-Figure 47 Image Processing Class Diagram
+Figure 37 Image Processing Class Diagram

 The FaceRecognition, FaceDetection, and RecognitionTrainer belong to the image processing functionality.
-The GPIOServerComm class is used to communicate with the Atmega through the GPIO pins, and is also used to communicate with the server as well.
-Whether it communicates with the server, Atmega, or both is specified by the parameters passed into its constructor.
 The MasterController class acts as the main controller for the image processing software.
-It contains a FaceRecognition, FaceDetection, RecognitionTrainer, and GPIOServerComm object.
+It contains a FaceRecognition, FaceDetection, and object.
 Its purpose is to organize all the functions of the software system into one main class that can be instantiated.
+It also communicates with the server as well as the ATmega via I2C.